When Is a Root Canal No Longer an Option?

 What Happens When a Tooth Cannot Be Saved?

-When a clinical assessment determines that root canal treatment is no longer viable, the usual recommendation is extraction.
+When a clinical assessment determines that root canal treatment is no longer viable, the usual recommendation is extraction — the careful removal of the affected tooth.
 Whilst losing a natural tooth is never ideal, modern dentistry offers several effective ways to replace a missing tooth and restore both function and appearance.

 Dental Implants

 A dental implant involves placing a small titanium post into the jawbone, which acts as an artificial root.
 Once healed, a custom-made crown is attached to the implant.
 Implants are widely regarded as one of the most durable and natural-looking options for replacing a single missing tooth.
+Suitability depends on factors such as bone density, overall health, and individual anatomy, which your dentist can evaluate.
 You can learn more about this option on our dental implants page.

 Dental Bridges